Go big or go home, that’s what I always say. Okay … maybe I don’t say that – like, ever. But with this hearty vegetarian bolognese, I’ll say it.

 I started tinkering with legumes in marinara with this Red Lentil Pasta Sauce, but I just couldn’t stop there.
 Nope!
-Now I’ve added three – yep, three – different types of legumes to the situation, and I love it even more.
+Now I’ve added three – yep, three – different types of legumes to this vegetarian bolognese recipe, and I love it even more.

 As a vegetarian, one thing I don’t love about classic marinara or other pasta sauces is that, when served over pasta, it just doesn’t really seem all that satisfying.
 Sure, you can add veggie meatballs, and there are some darn good ones.
 But why not just throw some beans into the mix?
 How much easier is that?!

-Here’s what we’ve got, legume-wise, in this Bean Bolognese:
+Here’s what we’ve got, legume-wise, in this vegan bolognese sauce:

 1. White beans